Product Fundamentals: After the Event Insurance

 Claims examples

-The commercial client instigated proceedings against the solicitor firm and sued for its alleged loss.
-The professional indemnity insurers of the solicitor firm stepped in to defend their insured client.
+The commercial customer instigated proceedings against the solicitor firm and sued for its alleged loss.
+The professional indemnity insurers of the solicitor firm stepped in to defend their insured customer.

 The plaintiffs were unsuccessful in their litigation against their former solicitors and ATE Insurance was engaged to pay the costs incurred by insurers in defending the claim against the solicitor.
 In this instance the ATE cover also extended to include the losing party’s barrister fees.
 The solicitor for the losing plaintiffs was working on a no win, no fee basis.